Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

     - [🔑 `Shared Key` :: `1`]() Authenticates via WEP demonstrating a key :: Legacy Networks (modern uses open system)
     - [🔄 `FT - Fast Transition` :: `2`]() `802.11r` Authenticates using a key derived from previous authentication
     - [🌉 `SAE`:`Simultaneous Authentication of Equals` :: `3`]() `802.11s-mesh` Diffie-Hellman / Mesh
+    - [🚀 `FILS`: `Fast Inistial Link Setup:: `](https://mrncciew.com/2023/09/25/fils-fast-initial-link-setup/) Minimize the time required for the initial link setup (for high density)

 ## 🛡️🔓🪪 Authentication Methods: `Open System Authentication`
 _Once a client station is discover a SSID (Probe Request/Response or listening to Beacons) it move to Join phase.
 This exchange comprise of at least 4 frames || Open System authentication should never fail || Init method of authentication used by most modern WLANs || RSN like 802.1X or PSK is performed later (state 3 > 4) || There is no "authentication response frame", it's just an "autentication frame" with another status code value || Association process is similar to authentication, in this caso we do have "authentication request" & "authentication response" (both ACKed) ||_

 ### 🔓🪪 Open System Authentication: `Authentication` :: From:`State 1` ➡️ To:`State 2`
 _The initial purpose of the authentication frame is to validate the device type (verify that the requesting station has proper 802.11 capability to join the cell).
-This exchanged is based on simple two-frame (Auth Request &  Auth Response) called Open System._ <br> <br>
+This exchanged is based on simple two-frame (Auth Request &  Auth Response) called Open System._ <br>

 🏁🔄📡 **`Authentication` Frame Exchange**: <br>
 📡🛸 `AP`: 💊 `Beacon` _(Optional)_ ➡️ Broadcast _(All Wi-Fi Devices sorrounding)_ <br>
 🔍❓ `STA`: 💊 `Probe Req` ➡️ AP <br>